RWS/ISHBootstrap/Topics/How to use the repository (Examples).md

 ```

 To showcase the potential of ISHDeploy I've crafted a two scripts with a variation.
-Each script works against a target computer and a specific deployment that is generated like this `InfoShare$Suffix`.

 - `Set-UIFeatures.ps1` shows a small script that
   - Enables Content Editor and sets the license.